 In the following section, the components of the spray system will be explained.
-Please read the entire section before operating the STS 10's spray system.
-This section is not designed to replace the Raven manual, the numbers may not reflect your specific situation.
-Read all manuals before operating this equipment.
+Please read the entire section before operating the spray system.

 Instructions

 OPERATION

 - 1. Calibrate spray system console. - 2.
 Check contents and quantity in solution tank.

 Never attempt to operate the spray system without solution in the spray tank.
 Operating the spray system with no solution in the tank will cause severe damage and void the warranty.